connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 First we need to install our core ESLint & Prettier packages.
 Start by navigating to whatever folder contains _all_ of the work you expect to complete during the immersive (or at least all non-project challenge work).
 I've set up my worksace along this path:
 `~/Desktop/Coding/Codesmith/Immersive`
-where `~` is my home folder (literally '/Users/connorrosedelisle').
-ESLint & Prettier are installed in this **Immersive** folder.The **Immersive** folder then contains multiple sub-folders, or sub-directories, each of which is an assignment we've cloned.
+where `~` is my home folder (literally `/Users/connorrosedelisle`).
+ESLint & Prettier are installed in this **Immersive** folder.
+The **Immersive** folder then contains multiple sub-folders, or sub-directories, each of which is an assignment we've cloned.
 Because these assignment sub-directories are _inside_ the folder where I've installed ESLint and Prettier, the linter will still have access to them.
 You don't have to copy my exact directory path set-up, but just make sure you pick an install folder that can contain all your Codesmith projects.
 Remember that _every_ sub-directory will be following this ESLint&friends configuration, so don't pick a folder that contains outside projects that follow other (non-AirBnB) style guides.

 Once you've set up your install folder and navigated to it within the command line, you can complete your installs in the terminal with:
 `npm install -D eslint prettier` | **WARNING:** This command _must_ be run while within the folder you've chosen.
 Use `pwd` to confirm your current directory if needed.